 Very quickly, however, the euphoric high fades when you realize “I am responsible for another human being.”
 Panic sets in.
 Your fight or flight response takes over (hopefully you choose fight).
 Worries come fast and furious.
 Can I really do this?
 What if I do something wrong?
 What if drop him or her?
 How do I get the baby to stop crying?
 I have to change a diaper?
 Wait, the nurses won’t be following us home to make sure everything is ok?
 At this point, you are probably in full panic mode and really unsure of what you have gotten yourself into.

-As a father of two wonderful boys I am here to tell you that you will be okay.
+As a father of three wonderful boys I am here to tell you that you will be okay.
 Those feelings of panic are perfectly natural.
 You will also feel stress, exhaustion, hopelessness, and yes, even anger.
 The next few weeks and months of your life will be a roller-coaster of emotions, both for you and your partner.
 You will question your decision, you will doubt yourself, you will feel like giving up.
 I am here to tell you, again, that you will be okay.
 Say it with me: I will be okay.

 So what is my advice for new dads?